weecology/forecasting-course/content/lessons/intro-to-forecasting/discussion_questions.md

 ## Why ecological forecasting?

 * Why do we need ecological forecasting?
-* What are some of things we need to be able to make forecasts?
+* What are some of the things we need to be able to make forecasts?

 ## Forecastability?